 Under County law, you are entitled to a written estimate if you ask for one and the repairs will cost more than $25.
 The repair shop must have a sign posted that advises you of this right.
 The shop is allowed to charge you for the time spent preparing a written estimate.
 The final repair bill may not exceed a written or oral estimate by more than 10% without your prior authorization.
 However, oral estimates are often hard to prove.

 The first step is to read the directions on the back of the statement and follow the procedure set out there.
-If you are unable to get a problem resolved this way, call OCP and ask to speak to a credit specialist.
+If you are unable to get a problem resolved this way, call the OCP and ask to speak to the investigator on duty.